quisquous/cactbot/ui/oopsyraidsy/data/README.md

 ### `mistake` format

 * `type` is the icon: pull, warn, fail, potion, death, wipe (:arrow_forward::warning::no_entry_sign::cocktail::skull::toilet:).
+* `name` is an optional full player name to list as this mistake happening to.
+This will prepend their name in the live list.
 * `blame` is an optional full player name (or array of full player names) to blame for this mistake.
+If `name` is not specified, then the `name` will be the `blame` player.
 * `text` is an optional reason for the mistake.
 It will be prepended by the blamed player's short name (if it exists).
 * `fullText` if it exists will be the entire text of the line, regardless of who is blamed.